Daniel Libeskind – the CJM museum in San Francisco

-“To life” both refers to the key role of the original powerstation in providing energy to the city after the 1906 earthquake, but also to the mission of the museum of developing and pushing forward the Jewish culture in the context of the new millenium.
+“To life” both refer to the key role of the original power station in providing energy to the city after the 1906 earthquake, but also to the mission of the museum of developing and pushing forward the Jewish culture in the context of the new Millenium.

 The Hebrew word “Chaim”, composed by the two letters chet and yud

 Libeskind himself explains how he used the word Chai (Life), which is composed by the letters chet” (ח) and yud ( י), to give significance and shape to museum building: “ the “chet” provides an overall continuity for the exhibition and educational spaces, and the “yud” with its 36 windows, serves as special exhibition, performance and event space”.
 In essence, Libeskind’s design is a constant celebration of the dialogue between two elements: old and new, tradition and innovation, life and art.

 The architecture of the CJM: creating a dialogue